Get FREE SHIPPING over $299 🚚

 "Pfiat di!" (pfee-AHDT dee)

-People across Germany and Europe wear traditional outfits for “d’Wiesn” (Bavarian term for Oktoberfest).
-Men wear the Bavarian leather shorts called the ‘Lederhosen’ while Women wear the traditional Dirndl.’
-The German term used collectively for all traditional outfits is ‘Trachten.’
-Next time you buy German costumes from an online store, memorize the following terms for an easy shopping experience.
+People across Germany and Europe wear traditional outfits for "d'Wiesn", a Bavarian term for Oktoberfest.
+Men wear Lederhosen (Bavarian leather shorts), and women wear the traditional Dirndl.
+The collective German term for all traditional outfits is Tracht.
+Knowing these terms makes shopping for authentic Bavarian clothing significantly easier.

 Bavarian Terms Related to Lederhosen

-• Bundhosen (BOONT-ho-zen): Long variant of Lederhosen below knee-length
+• Bundhosen (BOONT-ho-zen): Long variant of Lederhosen, knee-length or below

 • Träger (TREH-ger): The suspenders